deyantomov/MERN-Planets/README.md

 ## 1. About the Project
 MERN Planets is a full-stack application which uses data from a sample MDB cluster.
 Built using the MERN stack, it provides information about the planets in the solar system.
-The application uses a lot of additional libraries, like Redux for state management, and three, React-Three-Fiber, and drei for 3D visualization.
+The application is based on the MVC architecture and uses a lot of additional libraries like Redux for state management, axios for HTTP requests, and React-Three-Fiber and drei for 3D visualization.

 ## 2. Target Features
 - **Smooth experience**: A smooth 3D interface running at 60FPS, and a table view for data visualization.